 We are experts in adolescent development, communication, relationships and struggles.
 We have developed numerous effective clinical techniques to help your teen (and your family) understand what is happening, learn and adopt strategies to manage, and grow!

-Here are some helpful tips for healthy parenting a teen:
+Here are some helpful tips for parenting a teen toward health:

 Understand Their Development:

 Power struggles are common place in parent teen relationships.
 This is true for three main reasons:

 - Hormones.
 Generally this starts as much as two years earlier in girls then in boys.
 Puberty, which is part of healthy development, can wreak havoc on your child’s emotions, moods and temperament.
 Have patience…It doesn’t seem like it, but it will pass.
 This is a new and scary time for your child as well.
 And - you've been through it too!
 Use compassion and empathy to help your child manage the bumpy road of hormonal shifts.

 - Cognitive Abilities.
 Abstract reasoning and critical thinking skills begin to develop during puberty and, some experts say, continue until a person’s mid-twenties.
 Teens can now think in gray areas and are no longer bound to their black and white thoughts.
 It is healthy for teens to test out their new thinking…what better place to do it than with their parents who will always love them?

 - Beliefs.
 Teens begin to develop their own beliefs about themselves and the world, despite what their parents have taught them.
 They learn to express their opinions and assert their individuality.
 This is healthy and expected.
 Although some parents may secretly hope that their child becomes a mini clone, this isn’t healthy developmentally.
 Expect your child to be unique in many ways.
 Learn to embrace them.